ethanlopes36/ethanlopes36.github.io/_pages/research.md

 <img src="/images/FootwallRotation.png" alt="FootwallRotation" width="300" style="float: left; margin: 10px;">

 Through stepwise demagnetization experiments on serpentinites and mafic rocks from the Atlantis Massif footwall, I compare remanent magnetization directions across different structural regions, including the massif’s dome.
-These data help reconstruct the massif’s deformation history and support broader efforts to understand the tectonic exhumation of ultramafic rocks and the formation of oceanic core complexes.
+These data help reconstruct the massif’s deformation history and support broader efforts to understand the tectonic exhumation of ultramafic rocks and the formation of oceanic core complexes along mid-ocean ridges.

 ---